Less than half of theory tests were passed in 2017-18. The Midrive Theory Test app and this comprehensive Theory Test Guide are here to fix that.

 Before you retake your test, make sure to use your results breakdown to brush up on the areas that let you down.

-As well as our fantastic Theory Test app, we offer a free driving lesson when you book lessons with us!
+As well as our fantastic Theory Test app, we our learners pass 17 hours faster than the UK average when they book driving lessons with us!

-Search your postcode below to get started with your free lesson!
+Search your postcode below to get started with £25 off!

 We’ve helped 300,000+ learners pass their driving test.